Please note: to apply you must be registered in our application management system a minimum of two business days prior to the closing date

 You can choose from a range of courses offered by the listed providers to meet your own specific professional development needs and learning preferences.
 Courses with the above providers cover a range of topics including the roles and duties of company directors, strategic planning, financial management and fundraising, effective communication and conflict resolution.

-The aim of this Fund is to build on this investment with a specific focus in supporting greater diversity in arts and cultural governance.
-The Fund supports individuals who have never been a company director to develop the skills, knowledge and mindsets that position them to take up a role on the board of an Australian arts and cultural organisation.
+The aim of this Fund is to support greater diversity, equity, inclusion, and accessibility in arts and cultural governance.
+The Fund supports individuals who are not currently on a board of directors to develop the skills, knowledge and mindsets that position them to take up a role on the board of an Australian arts and cultural organisation.

 Eligibility